changlun65/qemu-armel-mini/README.md

 This is the quick HowTo to use armel (versatile express-a9) qmeu.

 1) install qemu, and make sure the qemu supports versatile express.
-> sudo apt-get install qemu
+> sudo apt-get install qemu qemu-system

 > qemu-system-arm -M ? | grep vexpress